 Webber suggests this workshop, in particular, is for software engineers who “want to take the next step in artificial intelligence, beyond statistics.”Registered participants can even submit contracts for live data extraction during the workshop.
 Get your ticket here.

-Workshop 4: The Internet of Things Checklist
+Workshop 4: GDPR for Designers and an Ethical Framework for Internet of Things

 Workshop 5: Dataconomy Careers